HydroModPy/HydroModPy/docs/source/user_guide/concepts/where-a-transient-starts.rst

 One case therefore has no answer today: a system whose memory is longer than a single steady solve carries *and* whose properties are being calibrated.
-Cyclic spin-up is what that case wants, and ``hmp spinup`` runs before the search rather than inside it, so it cannot be redone per trial.
+Cyclic spin-up is what that case wants, and the obstacle is worth naming precisely, because it is not the number of backends.

+``hmp spinup`` is orchestration, not solver code: each cycle is a full run, and the next one reads the previous cycle's heads through ``[flow] restart_from``, which takes the path of a Zarr store.
+A calibration trial runs in lightweight mode precisely so it writes no Zarr, no Parquet and no provenance, which is what makes a hundred-evaluation phase affordable.
+So a cycle inside a trial would have to be a full store-writing run, several per trial, which inverts the design that makes the trial path usable.
+Seeding a cycle from heads held in memory instead of from a store is the capability that is missing, and it is a capability rather than a wiring.

 What is available is to cycle outside the search and say so, which means the reported parameters carry the antecedent of whatever parameter set the spin-up used.
 Treat it as part of the result and test it the way the last paragraph of this page says.

 Choosing
 --------